guides12 min read

 The Essentials (Capture These Every Time)

-These five elements give you enough to reconstruct the hand and study it meaningfully later:
+These elements give you enough to reconstruct the hand and study it meaningfully later:

 Nice-to-Have (Capture When You Can)